Eneroth3/ordbok-lib/README.md

 Ordbok, Swedish for dictionary (literally "wordbook"), is a Ruby library for localization of SketchUp extensions.

+Due to the architecture of SketchUp extensions this library is designed differently than libraries not meant for SketchUp, e.g. rails/l18n.
-As numerous SketchUp extensions can run in the same environment, outside of the developers control, Ordbok is designed to run differently than e.g. rails/l18n.
-Ordbok is designed to be defined by each extensions using it, within the extension's own namespace, and be loaded from inside of the extension's own directory.
+As numerous SketchUp extensions run in the same environment, outside of the developer's control, all code used by an extension (with some exceptions like the Standard Lib) are supposed to be defined inside the namespace (wrapping module) of that extension, and be loaded from within that extension's own support directory.

-This prevents any possible issues of different extensions requiring different versions of the library, and lets the end user use the extensions without having to handle dependencies manually.

-Ordbok is designed to look up strings using descriptive keys, rather than the original English phrases, to prevent errors due to misspelling or different phrasing and to allow for completely different phrases to spell out as the same string without being mixed up in translation (e.g. the verb 'group' and noun 'group').

-Ordbok focuses on languages, not units, date formats or the like.
-Units are defined on a per model basis in SketchUp.
-Decimal separator is defined on an OS level.
-And dates should frankly be written according to international standards, regardless of locale.

-TODO: Add license.
-TODO: Simplify and clarify readme.
-Include these key features:
+Some features/concepts that makes Ordbok different from other SketchUp extension localization libraries, such as TT_Lib2's Babelfish or the shipped LangHandler, are:

-- Interpolation
+- String Interpolation (supported by Babelfish but not LangHandler)
+    - Variables, such as the number of missing files in an error message, can be written inside the sentence.
-- descriptive keys, not English strings
+- Descriptive Keys, not English Phrases
+    - Less risk of mixing up phrases that happens be homonyms in the original language, e.g. the verb Group and the noun Group or Extension (software) and Extension (edge style).
+    - Allows to specify when the exact same phrase is indeed intended to be reused elsewhere, e.g. using the same tool name in both a toolbar and a menu.
+    - Allows to adjust the original phrase, e.g. correct spelling, without having to update the translation tables.
+    - Allows for shorter, more readable code when not long sentences need to be spelled out.
-- String grouping
+- Phrase Grouping
+    - Organize phrases by what part of the extension use them, or their meaning.
-- pluralization
+- Pluralization
+    - Specify different phrases for singulars and plurals.

 ## Install

-1. Copy from ``modules/`` into your extension's directory.
+1. Copy files from ``modules/`` into your extension's directory.
 2. Replace the wrapping ``OrdbolLib`` module with the wrapping module of your extension.
 3. Require the script(s) from your own extension.

 ## Usage

-See documentation class and method documentation for Ordbok.
+See class and method documentation for Ordbok.

+TODO: Document how translation tables are saved (for now as JSON files, but that could change).